 2-2.
 Lack of Mahmoud (Arab student): When I was asking a question to the teacher, he knowledge of the repeated my Arabic accent and somehow made me laugh.
 After all the consequences of students in the class laughed, he said don't be upset, I was just joking.
 "He stereotyped behaviors made fun of my accent and all the Arabs and finally said I was just joking."
-3-1.
-Low expectations Massoud (Arab student): In some classes, I felt that my teacher did not coun 3.
-Different for the educational me at all.
+Massoud (Arab student): In some classes, I felt that my teacher did not count 3-1.
+Low expectations for the educational me at all.
 It seemed that only a few clever students were noticed by that performance of teacher.
 Maybe it's because of our Arabic accent, or because teachers think minorities we can't learn at all.
-I hate this class and the misfortune is that the more pray, the sooner this class will be finished, and on the contrary, it will tak much longer. expectations of teachers towards 3-2.
-Ethnic Mr. Khoshbakht (Secretary): Most of the children who were accepted to different ethnic connection and medicine were Persians and we rarely had Lor or Arab students who were st student activity in accepted in top fields such as medicine or pharmacy.
-Lor and Arab student groups school are looking to graduate soon; "Serve in the military and then enter the jol market."
-3-3) More indiscipline Abbas (Lor student): The behavior of some teachers is as if everything i in minorities irregular under the Ler children.
-He accuses Lor students of making any nois or disorder and becomes suspicious of Maha.
+I hate this class and the misfortune is that the more I pray, the sooner this class will be finished, and on the contrary, it will take 3.
+Different much longer. expectations of 3-2.
+Ethnic Mr. Khoshbakht (Secretary): Most of the children who were accepted to teachers towards connection and medicine were Persians and we rarely had Lor or Arab students who were different ethnic accepted in top fields such as medicine or pharmacy.
+Lor and Arab students student activity in groups school are looking to graduate soon; "Serve in the military and then enter the job market."
+3-3) More indiscipline Abbas (Lor student): The behavior of some teachers is as if everything is irregular under the Ler children.
+He accuses Lor students of making any noise in minorities or disorder and becomes suspicious of Maha.